7/14/2023

 Charles Weston

-area.
 Thank you.
 The second topic on M&A, please.
-So can you, you know, you see all the deals that are out there in Europe.
-Can you discuss what's happened to the competitive landscape in terms of your peers and private equity in terms of prices paid and just, you know, appetite for those deals?
-And more specifically for Adlife, can you also comment on your appetite, given your leverage and obviously higher interest rates at this point?
+So you see all the deals that are out there in Europe.
+Can you discuss what's happened to the competitive landscape in terms of your peers and private equity in terms of prices paid and just appetite for those deals?
+And more specifically for Adlife, can you also comment on your appetite given your leverage and obviously higher interest rates at this point?

 speaker

-Yeah, I think there has been a little bit of a shifting environment there for, you know, maybe between a year and six months ago, the number of deals that we were approached with was significantly lower.
+Yeah, I think there has been a little bit of a shifting environment there for maybe between a year and six months ago, the number of deals that we were approached with was significantly lower.
 Now, very recently, maybe it has picked up a little bit.
-But again, we are indeed approached by with some deals, but our preferred type of deals are actually the ones that we actively seek out ourselves, you know, based on the vast network that we have nowadays all over Europe.
-And these would be the small to medium sized companies that we can, again, find through our network.
+But again, we are indeed approached with some deals, but our preferred type of deals are actually the ones that we actively seek out ourselves, you know, based on the vast network that we have nowadays all over Europe.
+And this would be the small to medium sized companies that we can, again, find through our network.
 So that will be our preferred way forward.
 And those discussions are alive.
 The prices are, of course, coming down.
-And as in any market, there is normally, you know, when your price change environment, there is a discrepancy between the seller expectations and the willingness to pay from the purchaser or the acquirer.
-So, but that gap is probably, you know, shrinking a little bit.
+And as in any market, there is normally, you know, when the price change environment, there is a discrepancy between the seller expectations and the willingness to pay from the purchaser or the acquirer.
+But that gap is probably shrinking a little bit.
 The sellers have to adapt and accept a little bit lower prices.
-But that's quite OK.
+But that's quite okay.
 We are active in a few of these negotiations and we have no rush.
 It's more important for us to do the right acquisitions at the right price.
-So I think, you know, time is on our side in that area.
-And so that means that sometimes we are, you know, competing with other, you know, consolidators in the field, if you will.
-But some cases, we are actually not because we have identified the deal ourselves.
+So I think time is on our side in that area.
+And so that means that sometimes we are competing with other you know, consolidators in the field, if you will.
+But some cases we are actually not because we have identified the deal ourselves.
 So that's how we look at the environment right now.

 speaker